 Katie Donovan was born in 1962 and spent her youth on a farm near Camolin in Co.
 Wexford.
 She studied at Trinity College Dublin and at the University of California at Berkeley.
 She spent a year teaching English in Hungary, 1987-1988.
 She moved back to Dublin where she worked for “The Irish Times” for 13 years as a journalist in the Features Dept. She qualified as an Amatsu practitioner (a form of Japanese osteopathy) in 2002 and continues to practice part-time.
 She was Writer-in-Residence for Dun Laoghaire/Rathdown 2006-8 and has taught many courses (in Media and Contemporary Irish Literature as well as Creative Writing) in IADT Dun Laoghaire (2006-13).
 She was a lecturer in Creative Writing, with a focus on poetry, in NUI Maynooth 2015-17.
-She has just completed a three year course in Somatic Experiencing, a form of trauma therapy.
+Most recently, she has completed a three year course in Somatic Experiencing, a form of trauma therapy.
 Devised by Dr Peter Levine, this therapy works with a client’s neurological system to process and release past trauma, and rebuild resilience.

 She has two children, Phoebe and Felix.